Informasjonsforvaltning/ocidcat/docs/technical-enabler.md

 ## Logical description
 OCI-DCAT has two main components
--	Metadata store
+-	A Metadata store
--	Glossary
+-	A Business Glossary (simplified to _Glossary_)

 A glossary can be used to model any kind of hierarchically structured system (e.g. a library inventory system).
 Since DCAT-AP is a hierarchical system, it can be modeled using OCI-DCAT glossaries, using its relationship and custom properties capabilities.